-This product has been designed and tested in accordance with the standards listed on the manufacturer's Declaration of Conformity (see page 159), and has been supplied in a safe condition.
+This product has been designed and tested in accordance with the standards listed on the manufacturer's Declaration of Conformity, and has been supplied in a safe condition.
 The documentation contains information and warnings that must be followed by the user to ensure safe operation and to maintain the product in a safe condition.